longcheng11/longcheng11.github.io/_pages/teaching.md

 #### **Supervision**

+- P. Sawalani and B. Tanpure, “Deep reinforcement learning based resource allocation for cost optimization in cloud computing”.
+Master Project, 2020.

+- M.Murphy, “A transfer learning based approach for KPI prediction in business process”.
+Master Project, 2020.

+- A. Gupta, “Energy-efficient resource provisioning for cloud data centers using deep reinforcement learning”.
+Master Project, 2020.

+- A. Pandey and S. Sonawane.
+“Cloud-based collaborative working using chatbot”.
+Master Project, 2020.

+- Z. Asgar and G. Shetty, “Factors influencing serverless architecture: A case study on API backend”.
+Master Project, 2020.

+- A. Kalapgar and A. Jain, “Task scheduling in hybrid cloud using deep reinforcement learning”.
+Master Project, 2020.

-- Andrej Ota, “Scalable frequent episode discovery over large event logs”.
+- A. Ota, “Scalable frequent episode discovery over large event logs”.
 Master Project, 2019.

-- Brian McDermott, “A blockchain-based rating and review management system for eCommerce”.
+- B. McDermott, “A blockchain-based rating and review management system for eCommerce”.
 Final Year Project, 2019.

-- Nhat Ha Trinh, “A mobile connected health application for health and wellness”.
+- N. Trinh, “A mobile connected health application for health and wellness”.
 Final Year Project, 2014.